cymtrick/lol/_posts/2016-11-17-bypassing-instagram-partners-authentication.md

 Code it self can't do any thing without `client_secret` and same redirect url (instagrampartners.com) is required for explict authentication from server side.
 Linkshim was not allowing url fragments.
-When `response_type` is set to `token`, It returns in the from of fragment.
+When `response_type` is set to `token`, It returns in the form of fragment.
 So anything after `#` is negelected by linkshim.
 I used oauth to bypass the restrictions by linkshim.

 Oauth bypass url using oauth :